DeanLemans/deanlemans.github.io/content/00-raw/00_03-personal/quotes.md

 > We sit silently and watch the world around us.
 This has taken a lifetime to learn.
 It seems only the old are able to sit next to one another and not say anything and still feel content.
 The young, brash and impatient, must always break the silence.
 It is a waste, for silence is pure.

+>Contact.
+Brief and dim, it was a startled awareness that merely brushed against Felix's Mind.
+He reeled.
+Strange and terrifying facets swirled through him, all encompassing and upending.
+Nothing made sense.
+The images clustered and broke apart, fractal patterns that split infinitely in every direction, emotions he had no name for, and images that bled through his thoughts like wounds.
+All of it thundered in his mind in that brief moment.

 > For the early Buddhists, karma was non-linear and complex.
 Other Indian schools believed that karma operated in a simple straight line, with actions from the past influencing the present, and present actions influencing the future.
 As a result, they saw little room for free will.
 > Buddhists, however, saw that karma acts in multiple feedback loops, with the present moment being shaped both by past and by present actions; present actions shape not only the future but also the present.
 Furthermore, present actions need not be determined by past actions.
 In other words, there is free will, although its range is somewhat dictated by the past.
 > The nature of this freedom is symbolized in an image used by the early Buddhists: flowing water.
 Sometimes the flow from the past is so strong that little can be done except to stand fast, but there are also times when the flow is gentle enough to be diverted in almost any direction.
 > So, instead of promoting resigned powerlessness, the early Buddhist notion of karma focused on the liberating potential of what the mind is doing with every moment.
 Who you are — what you come from — is not anywhere near as important as the mind's motives for what it is doing right now.

+> Step 1—Crawl inside the machine.
+>
+> Step 2—The screws go tight all around.
+>
+> Step 3—Cross my heart and hope to die.
+>
+> Step 4—Stick a needle in your eye.

 > Can you dream of eternity?
 > Can you imagine it?